 Growing up I would always take our families VHS camcorder and pretend I had my own weather channel, eventually, that grew into taking photos on my first bright blue point and shoot camera.
 I’m not sure what my very first photograph was, but I do remember I took a photo that I thought was the greatest photo to ever exist of this purple and pink sunset.
 My dad surprised me and blew it up into a huge print for my room.
 That’s when the passion really took off.
 As far as my first gig, it was an internship at my local newspaper shooting and writing!
 Which lead me to my shoot my first concert, and the rest is history.

-(Kyla here butting in with the last few questions, you know I had to!) -I remember you once saying that live music is the closest thing to magic, could you elaborate a bit on that?
+I remember you once saying that live music is the closest thing to magic, could you elaborate a bit on that?
 How would you describe the sensation for someone that’s never been to a show before?
 How do you hope that’s reflected in your images?

 Oh shit, this is my favorite question I’ve ever been asked.
 From the tour photographer's perspective, getting to be around the artist before the show, during the show, and after the show, I see and feel how much energy and passion is given to the audience.
 The artist could be having an off day, but on that stage, they are completely and fully themselves.
 The audience, who could have also had an off day, are now fully themselves: dancing, singing, immersed in this world.
 Even when the show ends and everybody goes home, for that moment, we were in each others’ space and I believe there is magic in that.
 I think simply because I feel this deeply about a live show, my images can’t help but reflect this.

--I feel like every time I check my Instagram feed you’re out doing something new, creating something no one’s ever seen before.
+I feel like every time I check my Instagram feed you’re out doing something new, creating something no one’s ever seen before.
 Do you know what your future looks like?
 Or are you just following your heart in the moment right now?
-What would be your dream future, where do you see yourself five years from now?

-I appreciate you saying that!
-As far as my future, I absolutely have no idea what that looks like.
+I appreciate that so much!
+As far as my future goes, I have absolutely no idea what it looks like.
 Of course I have a never-ending to do list, but day to day, I truly just follow my gut and work really, really hard.
 My dream future would be to continue to grow within my art and reach even more people to inspire.
 Oh, and I really want to shoot the cover of Vogue before I turn 23.
-(The talented Tyler Mitchell was the youngest to do it and he was 23.)
+(The talented Tyler Mitchell was the youngest to do it and he was 23).

--You never cease to inspire me, what single piece of advice would you give to an artist and creator reading this?
+You never cease to inspire me.
+What single piece of advice would you give to an artist reading this?

-Thank you!
 The fact that others are inspired by what I’m doing fuels my inspiration all over again.
-If I had to give one single piece of advice to an artist reading this, it would be this simple: fall the fuck in love with what you’re doing and there’s no way people won’t pick up on the magic.
+If I had to give one single piece of advice to an artist reading this, it would be this simple: fall the fuck in love with what you’re doing, and there’s no way people won’t pick up on the magic.

 Muriel is currently on tour with Donna Missal, catch her in your city at these tour dates.